swiftlang/swift/docs/HighLevelSILOptimizations.rst

 Any Swift developer could identify the redundancy in the code sample above.
 Storing two values into the same key in the dictionary is inefficient.
 However, optimizing compilers are unaware of the special semantics that the Swift dictionary has and can't perform this optimization.
-A traditional compiler would start optimizing this code by inlining the subscript call and try to analyze the sequence of load/store instructions.
+Traditional compilers would start optimizing this code by inlining the subscript function call and try to analyze the sequence of load/store instructions.
 This approach is not very effective because the compiler has to be very conservative when optimizing general code with pointers.

+On the other hand, compilers for high-level languages usually have special bytecode instructions that allow them to perform high-level optimizations.
+However, unlike high-level languages such as JavaScript or Python, Swift containers are implemented in Swift itself.
+Moreover, it is beneficial to be able to inline code from the container into the user program and optimize them together, especially for code that uses Generics.

+In order to perform both high-level optimizations, that are common in high-level languages, and low-level optimizations we annotate parts of the standard library and describe the semantics of a domain-specific high-level Swift bytecode.

 Annotation of code in the standard library
 ------------------------------------------